 Judge Rowland mandated that Jacinta Brooks must inform the police of any future social media and email account creations and must provide the officers with the corresponding passwords.

-Jacinta Brooks’ attorney, Robert Harding, asserted that significant changes had occurred during his client’s incarceration, and she had found it challenging to comprehend social media and internet networking.
+Jacinta Brooks’s attorney, Robert Harding, asserted that significant changes had occurred during his client’s incarceration, and she had found it challenging to comprehend social media and internet networking.

-If you or anyone you know has been affected by the people highlighted on this website, then please report those individuals to the Police on 101 (999 if an emergency) or visit their online resources for further details of the options for reporting a crime.
-You can also make a report to Crimestoppers should you wish to be completely anonymous.
+If you or anyone you know has been affected by the individuals highlighted on this website, please report them to the Police on 101 (999 in an emergency) or visit their online resources for further details on reporting a crime.
+You can also report to Crimestoppers if you wish to remain completely anonymous.
 There is help available on our support links page.